Vietnam.vn - Nền tảng quảng bá Việt Nam

 New Sri Lankan President Anura Kumara Dissanayake (in white) takes the oath of office on September 23 in the capital Colombo.
 (Source: Onlanka)

-According to the AP news agency, speaking at the inauguration ceremony in the capital Colombo broadcast on state television, President Dissanayake pledged to cooperate with experts to solve the country's challenges.
+Speaking at an inauguration ceremony in the capital Colombo broadcast on state television, President Dissanayake pledged to work with experts to address the country's challenges, according to AP news agency.

 “We deeply understand that we are leading a country full of challenges,” he said.
 “We do not believe that any single government , party or individual can solve this profound crisis.”